 South River Falls Trail

-Proceed to milepost 62.8 on Skyline Drive in Shenandoah National Park’s Central District.
-The trailhead is located at the back of the South River Picnic Area.
+Proceed to milepost 62.8 on Skyline Drive the park’s Central District.
+The trailhead is at the back of the parking lot for the South River Picnic Area.

 The picnic area is quite large and shady with plenty of picnic tables.
 It’s a great spot to revel in a hike well-done once you return from South River Falls.